- Home

 When you don’t know what to say

 People often wonder what they should say to a person who is dying.
-It’s understandable that you don’t know what to say – what you feel might be so complex that it’s hard to find the right words, or any words at all.
-It is common to worry about saying the wrong thing.
-Most times, the person who is dying will find comfort in you being there, rather than feeling the need to find “the right words”.
+It is understandable that you might feel confused – what you feel might be so complex that it is hard to find the right words, or any words at all.
+It is natural to worry about saying the wrong thing.
+You may want to offer something that will help them cope but don’t know what that is.
+It is usually better to say something than to pretend nothing is wrong.

 In her book The Etiquette of Illness, Susan Halpern suggests asking, “Do you want to talk about how you’re feeling?” rather than “How are you feeling?”
 This approach is gentle and less intrusive.
 It also gives the person the choice to respond or to say no.